telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 1. Enable the remote connections in Fiddler Everywhere through **Settings** > **Connections** > **Allow remote computers to connect**.

 1. Check the local IP address of the Fiddler Everywhere application host.
 You can use [the connection status on the lower right-hand side]({slug connections-section}) to obtain the host IP address.
-Alternatively, you can obtain the IP address while using terminal command like  **ipconfig**/ **ifconfig** (depending on the OS).
+Alternatively, you can get the IP address using a terminal command like  **ipconfig**/ **ifconfig** (depending on the OS).
 For demonstration purposes, let's assume that the local IP of the Fiddler Everywhere host machine is **192.168.100.50**.

-1. Ensure that Fiddler root certificate is installed and the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}) is enabled.
+1. Ensure that the Fiddler root certificate is installed and the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}) is enabled.

 ## Configuring Android Devices